anshluu/utilmonkey/readme.md

-# UtilMonkey NPM Package
+# © 2022 UtilMonkey NPM Package.
+All Rights Reserved.

-Documentation Coming Soon.
-If you can already understand it, great!
+ Helpful contributions are appreciated!